ajggeoger/TweetImage/README.md

 # TweetImage
-A QGIS plugin to tweet the map you are working on.
+A QGIS plugin to tweet the map you are working on to your own Twitter account.

 ## Requirements
 1. First up you need a Twitter account.
 Obvs.
 So go to